edenlabllc/ebs-snapshot-provision.operators.infra/README.md

 # ebs-snapshot-provision
-The `ebs snapshot provision` operator provision automatically the exists Amazon EBS snapshots in current K8S cluster.
+The `ebs snapshot provision` operator automatically provisions existing Amazon EBS snapshots in current K8S cluster.

 ## Description
-For dynamic creation and provision of AWC EBS snapshots to the cluster, the following is used: `aws-ebs-csi-driver` and `external snapshotter`[aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/snapshot).
+For dynamic creation and provisioning of AWC EBS snapshots to the cluster, the following is used: `aws-ebs-csi-driver` and `external snapshotter`[aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/examples/kubernetes/snapshot).
 This approach is good when we want to create snapshots from existing PVC within the same cluster.
 But if we want to provide previously created AWS snapshots, for example, in a new cluster for their further restoration, then the `aws-ebs-csi-driver` and `external snapshotter` do not support such an automated process for a number of reasons.